 Likewise, some couples have decided that they can get by with only one income, rather than two, at least temporarily.

-Sarah Hamby of Kokomo, Indiana, lost her $300-a-week federal payment this summer after Gov. Eric Holcomb, a Republican, ended that benefit early.
-Hamby's husband, who is 65, has kept his job working an overnight shift at a printing press throughout the pandemic.
+Sarah Hamby of Kokomo, Indiana, lost her $300-a-week federal payment this summer after her state ended it early.
+Hamby's husband, who is 65, kept his job at a printing press throughout the pandemic.
 But he may decide to join the ranks of people retiring earlier than they'd planned.

 In Missouri, a group of businesses, still frustrated by labor shortages more than three months after the state cut off the $300-a-week federal jobless checks, paid for billboards in Springfield that said: “Get Off Your Butt!” and “Get.
 To.
 Work.”